CoderAcademy-ALL/ed_challenges_term3_javascript/part2/week3/letsPlayDarts/README.md

   - Double ring inner circle: `324 mm`
   - Double ring outer circle: `340 mm`

-<i>If you liked this kata, you can continue with: <a style="color:lightgreen" href="https://www.codewars.com/kata/lets-play-darts-beat-the-power">Let's Play Darts: Beat The Power!</a></i>
+_If you liked this kata, you can continue with: [Let's Play Darts: Beat the Power!](https://www.codewars.com/kata/lets-play-darts-beat-the-power)_